 U.S. firms encounter difficulties in accessing the Israeli government procurement market.
-Government-owned corporations make extensive use of selective tendering procedures.
+Governmentowned corporations make extensive use of selective tendering procedures.
 In addition, the lack of transparency in the public procurement process discourages U.S. companies from participating in major projects and disadvantages those companies when they choose to compete.
 A proposed regulation not yet passed in the Knesset could impair transparency and access further by allowing an internal committee within each Israeli government ministry to exempt up to four million shekels (approximately \$1 million) of procurement from public tenders.
 Enforcement of public procurement laws and regulations in Israel is not consistent.

 Israel also has offset requirements that it implements through international cooperation (IC) agreements.
 Under IC agreements, foreign companies are required to offset government contracts by agreeing to invest in local industry, co-develop or co-produce with local companies, subcontract to local companies, or purchase from Israeli industry.
-As of January 1, 2009, the IC offset percentage for procurements covered by Israel's GPA obligations is 20 percent of the value of the contract; for procurements excluded from GPA coverage, including most military procurements, the offset is 35 percent.
+Israel is a signatory to the WTO Agreement on Government Procurement (GPA).
+Since January 1, 2009, the IC offset percentage for procurements covered by Israel's GPA obligations has been 20 percent of the value of the contract; for procurements excluded from GPA coverage, including most military procurements, the offset is 35 percent.

 U.S. suppliers suspect that the size and nature of their IC proposals can be a decisive factor in close tender competitions, despite an Israeli court decision that prohibits the use of offset proposals in determining the award of a contract.
 Because small and medium sized U.S. exporters are often reluctant to commit to make purchases in Israel in order to comply with the IC requirements, their participation in Israeli tenders is limited.
-In the recently approved revision of the GPA, Israel committed to phase out its offsets on procurement covered by the GPA.
+In the revised GPA, Israel committed in 2012 to phase out its offsets on procurement covered by the GPA.